Leask/subtitle/README.md

 subtitle
 ========

-Fetch subtitles from SPlayerX web service
+Fetch subtitles from the SPlayerX, OpenSubtitles and other web services.